Alzheimer's medications, drugs, therapies

 Since Aduhelm’s FDA approval in 2021, the drug has been caught up in controversy over the high price tag and ambiguous efficacy data, leading to resignations at the FDA and at the drugmaking company Biogen.
 At the time of this writing, Medicare doesn’t cover Aduhelm, and some healthcare providers refuse to prescribe it.

 Some investigational drugs are designed to improve cognitive performance, and others are under development treating behavioral and psychological symptoms.
-But most are being tested to target the underlying biology of Alzheimer’s.
+But most are being tested to target the underlying biology of Alzheimer’s, specifically in people in early stages of the disease.

 While the amyloid hypothesis, the idea that Alzheimer’s is largely caused by the accumulation of beta-amyloid, has long dominated the development of disease-modification drugs, many therapies in the pipeline have attempted the anti-amyloid approach and failed.